No 2017 Adult Scout Reports have been submitted yet. Please check back soon

 This information is important to landlords who close their martin housing during early spring to keep out competing bird species.
 Landlords use scout arrival data to determine the best time to open their housing for martins in their area.
 Everyone is encouraged to participate in this ongoing study by sending your scout arrival dates to the PMCA.
 We will add your dates to our database, and will map the data on our website so that others can track the martins' movements.
 By adding to our knowledge, participants can help ensure the long-term survival of the birds they love.

-How to Participate: You can submit your scout dates using the report form on our web site.
-You can also phone, e-mail, fax, or mail us your scout date for this year.
+How to Participate: Submit your scout dates for free using the report form on our website or phone, e-mail, fax, or mail us your scout date for this year.
 If you have written records for other years and have never sent them in to us in the past, please do so at any time.
+If you do not have an account with the PMCA you will need to create one.
+This will allow you to better manage your data.
+Creating an account is free and requires no membership dues.